-Discovery did not earn any revenues for either the quarter ended August 31, 2017 or the similar period in 2016.
+The Company did not earn any revenues for either the quarter ended November 30, 2017 or the similar period in 2016.
 Sales revenues are not anticipated until such time as the Prospect has commenced commercial production of crude oil and/or natural gas.
-As the Company is presently in the exploration stage of its plan, no assurance can be provided that commercially exploitable hydrocarbon reserves on the Prospect will be discovered, or if such amounts are discovered, that the Prospect will commence commercial production.
+As the Company is presently in the exploration stage of reduced expenses incurred in all expense categories (especially for exploration costs) excluding professional fees.
+These results reflect reduced levels of both exploration and financing activities.